The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Theoretical evidence for the conjecture

 For $l\nmid N$, let $\mathbi{t}_l = \{t_{l,1},\dots,t_{l,4}\}$ denote the eigenvalues of $\sigma_l(\Frob_l)$.
 It is known and easy to see that $[G(\zl)\bigg(\begin{smallmatrix}l\! \

 Thus there is a Hecke eigenclass in $H^e(\go,r_{\fpb})$ with $T_{l,i}$-eigenvalue $\overline{\iota (s_i(\mathbi{t}_l) \cdot l^{i(4-i)/2})}$ ($\forall l\nmid N$, $\forall i$).

-Note that the $G$-modules $r_{\fpb} = \overline M \tens_{\fp} \fpb$ and $W(\mu)$ have the same formal character: $\overline M$ and $r$ have compatible formal characters as discussed above, and the formal characters of both $r$ and $W(\mu)$ are given by the Weyl character formula for the highest weight $\mu$ \cite[II.5.10]{bib:Jan-reps}.
-Now by \cite{bib:Jan-reps}, II.2.7 and II.5.8, $r_{\fpb}$ and $W(\mu)$ have isomorphic semisimplifications (as $G$-modules, and hence as $G(\fp)$-modules).
-By the sublemma, the same system of Hecke eigenvalues obtained in $H^e(\go,r_{\fpb})$ also occurs in $H^e(\go,F)$ for some Jordan-H\"older constituent $F$ of $W(\mu)$.
+By~\cite[I.2.11(10)]{bib:Jan-reps}, the formal characters of $M$, $r$ and~$\overline M$ are equal (under the natural identifications).
+Since the formal characters of both $r$ and $W(\mu)$ are given by the Weyl character formula for the highest weight~$\mu$ \cite[II.5.10]{bib:Jan-reps}, the $G$-modules $r_{\fpb} = \overline M \tens_{\fp} \fpb$ and $W(\mu)$ have the same formal character so that they are isomorphic up to semisimplification (as $G$-modules, and hence as $G(\fp)$-modules).
+By devissage the same system of Hecke eigenvalues obtained in $H^e(\go,r_{\fpb})$ also occurs in $H^e(\go,F)$ for some Jordan--H\"older constituent~$F$ of $W(\mu)$.
 This establishes the claim.

+\need{I suppose the actual reduction can be chosen to be W (or its dual) though; somewhere in Jantzen's papers?}

 The Hecke character $\eta := \chi^{-1}|.|^{3/2}$ is algebraic with algebraic infinity type $\eta_\infty(x) = \prod \sigma(x)^{n_\sigma}$.
 Recall the definition of the associated $p$-adic Galois character $\eta^{(p)}$ (using the global Artin map; see \eg~\cite{bib:HT}, pp.~20f):